Cory Booker is tapping a potent vein in Black Democratic politics. Will it help him win?

 When Cory Booker swung through South Carolina’s Lowcountry for a 25-hour whirlwind campaign tour earlier this month, he dedicated a portion of nearly each of his stops to boost another political candidate.
 “One of the people running for Senate in your state is a guy named Jaime Harrison,” Booker told a crowd at a brewery in Charleston.

 In many respects, Booker’s shoutout was a favor to an old friend.
 Harrison, the Democrat likely to challenge Republican Sen. Lindsey Graham next year, met Booker when Harrison was a sophomore at Yale; Booker, then a Yale law student, lived in Harrison’s dorm as a graduate fellow.
-But it also signaled Booker’s affinity with a potentially potent force in the early primary state.
+But it also signaled Booker’s affinity with a potentially potent force.
 Harrison, a past chair of the South Carolina state party, got his start in politics working for Rep. Jim Clyburn, the House’s third-ranking Democrat who leads a prominent cohort of Black South Carolina Democrats centered around the 13-term congressman.
 And Booker has shown a kinship for that lineage as he tries to boost his presidential hopes in the early primary state.

 Clyburn is something of a kingmaker whose influence among South Carolina Democrats is hard to overstate.
 He was the first Black South Carolinian elected to federal office since Reconstruction, a legacy that especially matters in a state where over 60 percent of the electorate is Black.
 Clyburn contributes hundreds of thousands of dollars to Democratic causes in the GOP-dominated state, and gave the seed money for a fellowship named in his honor aimed at cultivating the next generation of South Carolina Democratic leaders.
 Some of his signature contributions include provisions in the Affordable Care Act that bolster rural clinical care and the creation of a regional water authority to ensure poor communities in his district have access to clean drinking water.